awslabs/aws-well-architected-labs/Security/100 - Basic Identity & Access Management User, Group, Role/Lab Guide.md

 ![iam-user-mfa](Images/iam-user-mfa.png)
 15. You can now use this administrator user instead of your root user for this AWS account.

+## 2. Assume Roles from an IAM user
+We will assume the roles previously created in the web console and command line interface (CLI) using an existing IAM user.

-### 2.3 Use Restricted Administrator Role in Console
+### 2.1 Use Restricted Administrator Role in Web Console
 A *role* specifies a set of permissions that you can use to access AWS resources that you need.
 In that sense, it is similar to a user in AWS Identity and Access Management (IAM).
 When you sign in as a user, you get a specific set of permissions.
-However, you don't sign in to a role, but once signed in you can switch to a role.
+However, you don't sign in to a role, but once signed in (as a user) you can switch to a role.
 This temporarily sets aside your original user permissions and instead gives you the permissions assigned to the role.
 The role can be in your own account or any other AWS account.
 By default, your AWS Management Console session lasts for one hour.

   **Important**

     The permissions of your IAM user and any roles that you switch to are not cumulative.
 Only one set of permissions is active at a time.
 When you switch to a role, you temporarily give up your user permissions and work with the permissions that are assigned to the role.
 When you exit the role, your user permissions are automatically restored.

-1. Sign in to the AWS Management Console as an IAM user https://console.aws.amazon.com.
+1. Sign in to the AWS Management Console as an IAM user [https://console.aws.amazon.com](https://console.aws.amazon.com).
 2. In the IAM console, choose your user name on the navigation bar in the upper right.
 It typically looks like this: `username@account_ID_number_or_alias`.
 3. Choose Switch Role.
 If this is the first time choosing this option, a page appears with more information.
 After reading it, choose Switch Role.
 If you clear your browser cookies, this page can appear again.
 4. On the Switch Role page, type the account ID number or the account alias and the name of the role that you created for the Restricted Admin in the previous step, for example, `arn:aws:iam::account_ID:role/Baseline-RestrictedAdmin`.
 5. (Optional) Type text that you want to appear on the navigation bar in place of your user name when this role is active.
 A name is suggested, based on the account and role information, but you can change it to whatever has meaning for you.
 You can also select a color to highlight the display name.
 The name and color can help remind you when this role is active, which changes your permissions.
 For example, for a role that gives you access to the test environment, you might specify a Display Name of Test and select the green Color.
 For the role that gives you access to production, you might specify a Display Name of Production and select red as the Color.
 6. Choose Switch Role.
 The display name and color replace your user name on the navigation bar, and you can start using the permissions that the role grants you.